-During the day, there is plenty of downtime to catch up on sleep, read a book, walk along the beach.
+During the day, there is plenty of downtime to catch up on sleep, read a book, or walk along the beach.
 We do not recommend swimming at this beach however, due to strong ocean currents that can be dangerous.
 Planned daytime activities include a boat ride on the rainforest canals to look for wildlife including birds, sloths, monkeys, & caiman and a beach cleanup activity (even remote beaches have trash wash ashore).
 (B, L, D)

 DAY 6 - CENTRAL VALLEY

-This morning, pack up your belongings and after breakfast, catch the boat back to the dock to meet your bus and driver.
-We will head back inland to the Sarapiqui region to visit Jardin Pierella, a unique butterfly farm to learn about these fascinating insects and other wildlife (2 hour drive).
+This morning after breakfast, you will catch the boat back to meet your bus.
+Along the way back to San Jose, you will visit Jardin Pierella, a unique butterfly farm, to learn about these fascinating insects and other wildlife.
 You will see hundreds of butterflies, poison dart frogs, giant walking sticks, and likely sloths and other wildlife.
 The wonderful family who runs this farm will prepare a delicious traditional lunch.
 After a final group dinner on the town, head to bed early to be awake in time to go to the airport for your flight the next day.
 Overnight at Rosa del Paseo.
 (B, L, D)

 DAY 7 - DEPARTURE

 Return home with a new appreciation for the hard work of conservation and to share your experiences or extend your stay and explore other parts of this beautiful country.
 You will be taken to the airport in plenty of time to catch your flight.
-Remember to pay your airport exit tax (US $29) upon arrival to San Jose International Airport.
+(B)

 Is This Trip Right For Me?